TheWinczi/AI_HR_Job_Change_Prediction/README.md

 ---

 ## TODO ...
-1. Code refactoring - deleting DataManager class, creating classification package,
-2. Using and comparing different classification algorithms,
+1. Using and comparing different classification algorithms,
-3. Using team classification,
+2. Using team classification,
-4. Showing differences between ready estimators from sklearn package and tensorflow.keras deep neural network,
+3. Showing differences between ready estimators from sklearn package and tensorflow.keras deep neural network,
-5. Summary
+4. Summary
    * what has gone well/wrong,
    * what to change in the future programs,
    * general thoughts